This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 A bathroom exhaust fan works by drawing the damp air out of the room and transferring it to the outdoors via a vent.
 At the same time, the fan is replacing this damp air with fresh, low-moisture air inside the bathroom.

-Every fan removes air at different rates (depending on its CFM value), but this is the general concept behind any bathroom exhaust fan.
+Every fan removes air at different rates (depending on its CFM value).
+This is the general concept behind any bathroom exhaust fan.

 Aside from removing moisture from the bathroom, a bathroom exhaust fan can also deal with unpleasant odors.
 Just like moisture particles, odors are suspended in the air and can only be effectively removed by replacing the air inside the bathroom.

-If you didn’t have a bathroom exhaust fan installed, then your room would be damp, stuffy, and probably not smell very nice.
+If you don’t have a bathroom exhaust fan installed, then your room is likely damp, stuffy, and probably musty-smelling.
 It is actually quite remarkable that a simple fan can solve all these problems in one fell swoop.